raderj89/intro_to_rails/README.md

 ##Setup

 To get started with Rails, make sure you have it installed on your computer.
 You can type `which rails` or `gem list` to see if it is already installed.
-If not, just type `gem install -v=3.2.13 rails` to download it.
-(If you only type 'gem install rails', you'll get Rails 4.0 since it's the latest version).
+If not, just type `gem install rails` to download it.

 Once you have that, navigate to a new directory of your choosing.